akikuno/calcs/README.md

 ## Description

-`calcs` is a command-line tool to append the [minimap2's CS tag](https://github.com/lh3/minimap2#cs) to a SAM file.
+`calcs` is a command-line tool to append a [minimap2's CS tag](https://github.com/lh3/minimap2#cs) to a SAM file.

-> :warning: This tool will be maintained until [the samtools team implements official CS caller](https://github.com/samtools/samtools/issues/1264).
+> :warning: This tool will be maintained until [the samtools team implements the official CS tag caller](https://github.com/samtools/samtools/issues/1264).

 ## Installation